lenmus/lomse/examples/README.md

 This folder contains tutorials and sample code for using Lomse.

-**tutorials** should be studied first.
+**Tutorials** should be studied first.
 They are functional apps.
 Apart from the source code each tutorial include a README.md file with a detailed step-by-step explanation of how the application is designed and coded, and about how Lomse works.
 It also includes instructions for building.

-**samples**, on the contrary, are just minimal functional apps for highlighting how to do or to use some functionality, and they do not include normally any explanatory document, just a README.md file explaining the purpose of the sample.
+**Samples**, on the contrary, are just minimal functional apps for highlighting how to do or to use some functionality, and they do not include normally any explanatory document, just a README.md file explaining the purpose of the sample.
 I created these samples for testing some functionality.

-**images** are just some images used in the tutoriasl explanations.

 The name of the tutorials and sample code has a suffix for marking the environment/platform used by that code.
 The meaning of the suffix is as follows:
 - wx = [wxWidgets framework](https://www.wxwidgets.org/) (platform independent), e.g.: *tutorial-1-wx*.